 Cover Your Boat

-Whether you decide to store your boat in or out of the water, you have to cover it.
+Whether you store your boat in or out of the water, you must cover it.
 Wrapping your boat will protect it from strong winds, rain, snow, and UV rays throughout winter.

-You can choose from the three basic cover wraps available.
+You can choose from the three essential cover wraps available.

 -